HL7NZ/nhi/input/pagecontent/FAQ.md

 ### Can I use age range instead of date of birth when searching for a patient?
 The standard FHIR $Match on patient does not allow an age range parameter.
 A year and month or year only can be used if the exact birthdate is not known.
-An extension to allow an age-range parameter is being considered [Please contact the integration](https://mohapis.atlassian.net/servicedesk/customer/portal/3/group/11/create/36) if this is something that would benefit you.
+An extension to allow an age-range parameter is being considered [Please contact the integration team](https://mohapis.atlassian.net/servicedesk/customer/portal/3/group/11/create/36) if this is something that would benefit you.